pzingg/munsell/color_space/README.md

 An Elm-WebGL application to explore Munsell color space.

-Now refactored to use [https://github.com/ianmackenzie/elm-3d-scene](Ian Mackenzie's WebGL libraries).
+Now refactored to use [Ian Mackenzie's WebGL libraries](https://github.com/ianmackenzie/elm-3d-scene).

 The web application has two views: